cebroker/emerald-ios/EmeraldIOS/Components/SwiftUi/TextView/README.md

 ### Typical use

 `EmeraldSwiftUiTextView` is a subclass of TextView, but with more options to customize the style of the textview and behaviour.
-To initialize an EmeraldSwiftUiTextView, you must start an instance directly in your swiftui view, sending it a mandatory parameter of type `@State`, which then becomes a `Binding <String>` which is used to handle the content (text) of said textfield.
+To initialize an EmeraldSwiftUiTextView, you must start an instance directly in your swiftui view, sending it a mandatory parameter of type `@State`, which then becomes a `Binding <String>` which is used to handle the content (text) of said textview.

 #### SwiftUI
 ```swift